JayeshNarkar/blogging-website-notion/README.md

   - An npm package created and deployed, exporting Zod objects for sign in, sign up, create blog, and update blog functionalities.
 - Frontend:
   - React: A popular JavaScript library for building user interfaces.

+## Solved Problems:

+- Organization and Accessibility: This note-taking app addresses the problem of scattered and disorganized notes by providing a centralized platform for capturing and managing them.
+- Time Management: The auto-saving feature eliminates the need for manual saving, potentially saving users time and preventing data loss due to accidental closure.
+- Responsiveness and User Experience: The dynamic and responsive UI ensures a consistent and visually appealing experience across different devices and screen sizes.

 ## Getting Started